 Jeffrey W. McClurken

-Chief of Staff & Clerk of the Board, Office of the President
+Vice President of Strategy, Chief of Staff, & Clerk of the Board, Office of the President

 Professor of History & American Studies